Identifying Cycle Tops & Bottoms

 ROI-Based Cycle Analysis

-The 1-year ROI measures percentage gain/loss over a rolling 365-day period, helping identify overheated markets and cycle reversal points.
+The 1y ROI measures percentage gain/loss over a rolling 365-day period, helping identify overheated markets and cycle reversal points.
+Bitcoin has notably experienced diminishing returns each cycle, as it takes more liquidity to move the market, relative to market capitilization.
+This metric can be applied to any asset.

 ROI >300-500% signals overheated conditions and potential tops.
-Negative ROI periods align with cycle bottoms and accumulation opportunities.
+Negative ROI periods mark accumulation opportunities.

 Key ROI Levels: